CoopGame for

 only computes the nucleolus for a maximum of four players.
 However,

-provides some very nice insight into conflicting
+GameTheory provides some very nice insight into conflicting

-claims problems and is also employed in the R
+claims problems and is also employed in the R package

-coopProductGame
+coopProductGame [40] for

 computing linear production games (see the original paper by Owen [41] from 1975 for more details on linear